CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 It’s time to celebrate one of the greatest morning pick-me-ups known to man, the delicious cappuccino.
 Yes, there’s an entire day dedicated to the pleasures of drinking this beautifully blending beverage.
-So to celebrate National Cappuccino Day, here’s the history of how a little espresso, steamed milk, and milk foam, became one of the most popular espresso beverages worldwide.
+So to celebrate National Cappuccino Day, here’s the history of how a little espresso, steamed milk, and milk foam became one of the most popular espresso beverages worldwide.

 Rumor has it that the cappuccino first got its name from Catholic Church friars known as the Capuchin Monks in 17th century Italy who would often cover their heads with brown hooded frocks.
-Historians pieced together that the brown hood of the Capuchin Monks inspired the name of the Cappuccino because the beverage is topped with a “brown cap” of foam.
-No one knows for sure how true this legend actually is, but we do know that in the early 1800s an early version of the cappuccino, also called a “kapuziner” at the time, started to appear in Viennese coffee houses.
-However, these were only coffee with cream and sugar and weren’t a reflection of what we know to be cappuccinos today.
-It wasn’t until Luigi Bezzera, creator of world-renowned espresso machine manufacturer Bezzera, patented the first espresso machine in 1901 that set the stage for creating cappuccinos and other espresso beverages as we know them today.
+Historians pieced together that the brown hood of the Capuchin Monks inspired the name of the Cappuccino, because the beverage is topped with a “brown cap” of foam.
+No one knows for sure how true this legend actually is, but we do know that in the early 1800s, an early version of the cappuccino, also called a “kapuziner” at the time, started to appear in Viennese coffee houses.
+However, these were only coffees with cream and sugar, and weren’t a reflection of what we know to be cappuccinos today.
+It wasn’t until Luigi Bezzera, creator of world-renowned espresso machine manufacturer Bezzera, patented the first espresso machine in 1901 that he set the stage for creating cappuccinos and other espresso beverages as we know them today.

 If you’re a fan of cappuccinos, I definitely recommend checking out the Bezzera Hobby 01.
-As the name suggests, it's from Bezzera, the company which set the stage to make the cappuccino what it is today, and the Hobby 01 really delivers on that legacy.
+As the name suggests, it's from Bezzera — the company which set the stage to make the cappuccino what it is today — and the Hobby 01 really delivers on that legacy.
 It boasts incredible steam power and aerates milk foam that sits perfectly on top of espresso.